M. A. Muthiah Chettiar

-Muthiah Chettiar's father Rajah Sir Annamalai Chettiar was also a famous educationist and along with him he founded the Annamalai University in the town of Chidambaram in Tamil Nadu.
+His father Rajah Sir Annamalai Chettiar was also a famous educationist and founder of the Annamalai University in the town of Chidambaram in Tamil Nadu.
 He was also the third Nattukottai Chettiar to be knighted; the first two were his nephew and father.
 The government of Tamil Nadu honoured him with the title Tamil Isai Kavalar.

 Early life

 He was born on 5 August 1905, son of Dr. Rajah Sir Annamalai Chettiar, the Raja of Chettinad and a distinguished member of the Nattukottai Nagarathar community.
 He studied mostly in Madras, graduating from the Presidency College, Chennai in 1922.
 He then went to Burma on his family's business, acquiring expertise in banking.

 As a banker

 He became a member of the Madras Legislative Council, representing the South Indian Chamber of Commerce and Industry, with which he was associated for 50 years, and was elected its President in 1941.
 He was appointed member of the Provincial Banking Enquiry Committee (1931).
 In 1929, he became a member of the Corporation of Madras and was elected mayor in 1933 and 1934.
 In 1943, he was elected president of the Federation of the Indian Chambers of Commerce and industry.
 He was associated with the Imperial Bank of India (now the State Bank of India) and the Indian Bank.